ferdium/ferdium-app/README.md

 ### Install dependencies

-Run the following command to install all dependencies, and link sibling modules with Franz.
+Run the following command to install all dependencies, and link sibling modules with Ferdi.

 ```bash
 $ npx lerna bootstrap